Current Deals from AT&T

 The AT&T company has roots stretching back to the invention of the telephone by Alexander Graham Bell.
 Bell and his future father-in-law established the American Telephone and Telegraph Company in 1885.
 Early acquisitions helped AT&T establish dominance over telephone services in the United States that lasted into the 1980s.

-Features of AT&T's high speed internet service include:
+Features of AT&T's high speed internet include:

-- AT&T Internet speeds of up to 100 Mbps in select areas if fiber is not available in your area.
+- AT&T Internet speeds of up to 100 Mbps in select areas if fiber internet is not available in your area.

 - Fixed wireless with download speeds of up to 25 Mbps in select areas.
 Speeds may vary based on environmental factors.